 Creating a Bullseye Persona

-In my training sessions, I assist and challenge participants to devise a Customer Persona by identifying their Bullseye Customer – a business could end up with a few such profiles.
+In my training sessions, I assist and challenge participants to devise a Customer Persona by identifying their Bullseye Customer.
+A business could end up with a few such profiles.
 Here are the questions that I prompt business owners to answer as they formulate their customer descriptions.
+Point 7 – now asks about use of social media.
+You could also ask consumers about job role if that is relevant.

-There is a brilliant post on Tweak Your Biz by Diarmuid O’Connell entitled ‘How to build Buyer Personas for use in your Marketing Communications?’ which outlines six steps on how to create the persona.
-It makes the point that when you fully understand your customer you will be a better position to communicate with them.
+‘How to build Buyer Personas for use in your Marketing Communications?’ is a brilliant post on Tweak Your Biz by Diarmuid O’Connell.
+It outlines six steps on how to create the persona.
+When you fully understand your customer you will be a better position to communicate with them.